YongxueLiu/PX4-ROS2-2D-LiDAR-MOD/README.md

 ## 📌 Overview

-This package enables autonomous drones to perceive and track nearby obstacles using a 2D LiDAR (e.g., RPLIDAR, Hokuyo) in GPS-denied or cluttered environments such as indoors, forests, or urban canyons.
+This package enables autonomous drones to perceive and track nearby obstacles using a 2D LiDAR (e.g., RPLIDAR, Hokuyo) in cluttered environments such as indoors, forests, or urban canyons.
 It integrates with PX4 via the ROS 2 microRTPS bridge to fuse LiDAR scans with vehicle state (position and attitude), transforming obstacle points into the global ENU frame and publishing their positions and velocities for use by path planners or avoidance controllers.

 ## ✨ Features